nater1067/Blog/source/_posts/2014-09-22-behavior-driven-development-with-behat.markdown

 }
 {% endcodeblock %}

 Run composer update to download the the Behat and Mink libraries.
-Then create the necessary behat files.
+Then create the necessary Behat files.

 {% codeblock lang:bash %}
 php composer.phar update
 bin/behat --init
 {% endcodeblock %}

-This creates a new directory "features" which holds our Gherkin and Behat FeatureContext.
+This creates a new directory, "features", which holds our Gherkin and Behat FeatureContext.
 Modify the FeatureContext to extend MinkContext.
+This allows us to leverage the pre-defined steps included in Mink.

 {% codeblock lang:php %}
+# features/bootstrap/FeatureContext.php
 use Behat\MinkExtension\Context\MinkContext;

 class FeatureContext extends MinkContext